seliv55/mito/README.md

 ## Short Description

-A reduced version of the "complete" (branch "complete")Kinetic model of mitochondrial respiration linked with cellular energetic metabolism and glutamate transport in neurons.
+A reduced version of the "complete" (branch "complete") kinetic model of mitochondrial respiration linked with cellular energetic metabolism and glutamate transport in neurons.

 ## Description